chrisbra/vim-zsh/README.md

 # vim-zsh
-Official Vim indent, ftplugin and syntax files for zsh
+Official Vim runtime files for zsh

+# License
+The Vim License applies.
+See `:h license`